jai1408/Notes/Interface_Java_Notes.md

 * we can achieve multiple inheritances by using interface whereas with an abstract class it is not possible as multiple inheritance is not supported by java.

-* An interface can�t have a constructor within it whereas the abstract class can have a constructor within it
+* An interface can’t have a constructor within it whereas the abstract class can have a constructor within it

 ### Exception Handling in overriding